KellyJusthine/KellyJusthine/README.md

 ###

-<p align="left">I'm Kelly Justhine, and I'm a technology enthusiast and junior backend developer from Brazil.</p>
+<p align="left">I'm Kelly Justhine, and I'm a technology enthusiast and backend developer from Brazil.</p>

 ###